Employment Law for Employers: 10 Mistakes That Cost Brisbane Businesses

 Under the Work Health and Safety Act 2011 (Qld), officers (directors and senior managers) have personal due diligence obligations under s 27.

-Category 1 offence (reckless conduct exposing a person to risk of death or serious injury): maximum penalty $3 million for a body corporate, $600,000 and/or 5 years imprisonment for an officer.
+A Category 1 offence (reckless conduct exposing a person to risk of death or serious injury) carries a maximum penalty of $3 million for a body corporate, or $600,000 and/or 5 years imprisonment for an officer.

-Psychosocial hazards: this is the new frontier.
-From 1 April 2023, the Work Health and Safety (Psychosocial Risks) Amendment Regulation 2022 (Qld) requires PCBUs to manage psychosocial risks (bullying, harassment, workload, poor organisational change management).
+Psychosocial hazards are the new frontier.
+From 1 April 2023, the Work Health and Safety (Psychosocial Risks) Amendment Regulation 2022 (Qld) requires PCBUs to manage psychosocial risks such as bullying, harassment, workload and poor organisational change management.
 This is being actively enforced by the regulator.

 9. Getting Redundancy Wrong

-Genuine redundancy under Fair Work Act 2009 s 389 requires:
+Genuine redundancy under Fair Work Act 2009 s 389 requires that:

-2. The employer has complied with consultation obligations in the applicable award or agreement
+- the employer has complied with the consultation obligations in the applicable award or agreement

 If the redundancy is not genuine (e.g. you hire a replacement, you do not consult, you do not consider redeployment), the employee can bring an unfair dismissal claim.

-Redeployment obligations: you must consider whether there are any other positions available in your enterprise (or an associated entity) that would be suitable and reasonable.
+You must also consider redeployment, meaning whether there are any other positions available in your enterprise (or an associated entity) that would be suitable and reasonable.

-Redundancy pay scale: 4 weeks (1–2 years service) up to 16 weeks (9–10 years) under the NES.
-Small business exemption: employers with fewer than 15 employees are not required to pay redundancy pay.
+The redundancy pay scale runs from 4 weeks (1–2 years service) up to 16 weeks (9–10 years) under the NES.
+Employers with fewer than 15 employees are exempt and are not required to pay redundancy pay.

-Common trap: making the role "redundant" while actually just wanting to replace the person.
-This is not redundancy.
-The court will see through it.
+A common trap is making the role "redundant" while actually just wanting to replace the person.
+This is not redundancy, and the court will see through it.

 Adverse action claims under the Fair Work Act s 340–342 carry a reverse onus of proof (s 361).
-The employer must prove the termination was not for a prohibited reason (e.g. the employee exercised a workplace right, took sick leave, made a complaint).
+The employer must prove the termination was not for a prohibited reason, such as the employee exercising a workplace right, taking sick leave or making a complaint.
 This is one of the most dangerous provisions in the Act.

 General protections claims have no high income threshold and no minimum employment period.
 An employee can bring a claim from day one, regardless of salary.